MrAlexSee/sopang/README.md

 e.g., ./sopang 10 8 for chromosome 10 (input text file chr10.eds) and pattern length 8 (input patterns file patterns8.txt).
 Attached is also a script run all.sh, which allows for running sopang over multiple chromosomes and pattern files.

-## To test on full data sets
+## Testing

-Testing on human genome and synthetic data
+Testing on human genome and synthetic data:

 1. Download edso: https://github.com/webmasterar/edso/.